unixag-zw/git-cheat-sheet/README.md

 git diff --stat
 ```

-### I want to view the changes that were made in a given commit.
+### View the changes that were made in a given commit.

 When `show` is given a branch name, it will default to `head` - the last or most-recent commit on the given branch: